 otherwise adversely affects an individual’s employment or enrollment opportunities.

-Harassing conduct includes, but not by way of limitation, epithets, slurs or negative stereotyping; threatening, intimidating or hostile acts; denigrating jokes; and written or graphic material that denigrates or shows hostility or aversion toward an individual or group that is placed on walls or elsewhere on the employer’s premises or circulated in the workplace, on company time or using company equipment by e-mail, phone (including voice messages), text messages, social networking sites or other means.
+Harassing conduct includes, but not by way of limitation, epithets, slurs or negative stereotyping; threatening, intimidating or hostile acts; denigrating jokes; and written or graphic material that denigrates or shows hostility or aversion toward an individual or group that is placed on walls or elsewhere on Product School premises or circulated in the workplace or classroom space, during company or instructional time or using company equipment by e-mail, phone (including voice messages), text messages, social networking sites or other means.

 Sexual harassment constitutes discrimination and is illegal under federal, state and local laws.
 For the purposes of this policy, “sexual harassment” is defined as unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when, for example: